iluwatar/java-design-patterns/facet/README.md

 In plain words

-> Using the facet pattern, a facet class represents strictly limited access to another class.
+> Using the facet pattern, a facet class protects others classes from misusing a powerful class by
+> only allowing them to use and see some of its functionality.

-C2 Wiki says that the intent is
+C2 Wiki says that the intent is to

 > Restrict an interface to obtain a smaller interface that provides less authority.
-Usually the
+Usually
-> smaller interface has only a subset of the methods, or allows only a subset of parameter values.
+> the smaller interface has only a subset of the methods, or allows only a subset of parameter
+> values.
+Facets are used as a security pattern in [CapabilityOrientedProgramming](https://wiki.c2.com/?CapabilityOrientedProgramming),
+> in order to satisfy the [PrincipleOfLeastAuthority](https://wiki.c2.com/?PrincipleOfLeastAuthority).
+> For example, if some client of an object only needs to be able to read information from it, that client should be
+> provided with a read-only facet.

 **Programmatic Example**